yuki-koyama/rbf-interpolator/README.md

+# Deprecated

+This repository is no longer maintained and the RBF Interpolation function is now included in the mathtoolbox library: https://github.com/yuki-koyama/mathtoolbox , so please use the new library.

+---

 # RBF Interpolator

 This is a C++ implementation of RBF (radial basis function) interpolation.
 Given some centroids, this program calculates their "weights" for interpolation.
 It also supports regularization, which is useful for avoiding overfitting with noisy data.